amitrai99/interview/lib/src/js/functional-vs-oop.md

 ## Functional concepts

+### No side effects
+* This is the core concept of functional programming and everything else is derived from it.

 ### Pure functions
-* `No side effects`.
-This is the core concept of functional programming and everything else is derived from it.
 * Given an input, produce same output.
 * Do not mutate or use any external data that lives outside the function. e.g. mutating a global var or `window` object.
+No side effects.

 ```
 var num = 1;